If you’re wanting to combine Shimano and Campagnolo…

 – Shimano 9-speed cassette, using

 – Shimano 9-speed rear derailleur.

 Many years ago a couple friends came in to purchase a Co-Motion Sky-Capp tandem.
 The captain was already accustomed to riding a half-bike equipped with Campagnolo components, including Ergopower shifting.
 The problem for most of us is that Shimano’s wider range of gearing was more appropriate for tandems.
 Additionally, there were few modern Campy-compatible rear hubs appropriate for heavy tandem use; instead most “tandem hubs” are meant to be Shimano-compatible only.
 Since the inner blade on an Ergopower lever causes a downshift, and the inner blade on a Shimano STI lever causes an upshift, the captain believed, if he were to ride with STI, he might have a tendency to miss-shift or mistakenly move the wrong lever.
-(Those of us who ride tandems know that stokers to not often appreciate errors like this.)
+(Those of us who ride tandems know that stokers do not often appreciate errors like this.)
 He also felt the Campy levers were more comfortable.
-The solution obviously was to find a way to combine the use of Campy Ergopower controls with a Shimano drive-train.
+The solution obviously was to find a way to manage a Shimano drive-train using Campy Ergopower controls.

 The first three bikes we built with this setup were tandems, including our own.
 I chose to install Ergo-levers on our personal bike because the Shimano STI hoods at the time were too small and cramped my hands.
 We subsequently built up more tandems and singles this way, including a restored vintage Paramount and my own classic steel bike.